pacroy/cert-manager-with-crds/README.md

 ## IMPORTANCE NOTES!

+This repo is obsoleted.
 The latest Jetstack's cert-manager v0.15.0 has now included CRDs in the chart.
 You can install those CRDs by setting `installCRDs` to `true`.
 See https://cert-manager.io/docs/installation/kubernetes/ for more information

 ## Local Installation